-The Office of Campus Life offers a wide array of classes.
+The Office of Student Activities offers a wide array of classes.
 These non-credit/non-certificate classes vary in length and cost.
 Offerings change from semester to semester.
-For a complete listing of classes, please refer to the Recreation and Leisure class schedule available online at the NFCC website (www.nfcc.edu) or call (850) 973-9481.
+For a complete listing of classes, please refer to the Community Education web page at www.nfcc.edu/community-programs/community-education or call (850) 973-9481.
 There are no enrollment requirements for these classes.
 However, depending on the class, there may be some age restrictions.